cloudnull/tribble-api/README.rst

   #.
 Run the file "dpc_dbcreate.py" (This will create the needed tables)
   #.
 Run the file "dpc_admin.py" (This will create you a user)
   #.
 Run the file "dpc_keycreate.py" (This will create your Self Signed SSL)
+  #.
+Finally Run the file "dpc.local.py" (This will Start the API)